Books with Wheels

 A self-service fax machine is also available for public use, located in the Business Center behind the Reference Desk.
 The machine accepts credit or debit cards ONLY (Visa, MC, Amex, Discover).
 The Domestic rate is $1.75 for first page, $1.00 for each additional page.
 International faxing is also available.
 Incoming faxes are not accepted.
 Check on your fax status or resend faxes via the Fax24 website.

-Anyone with a wireless device is welcome to use our wireless network, provided they agree to both our Internet Policy and our Wireless Network Access Policy.
+Anyone with a wireless device is welcome to use our wireless network, provided they agree to our Internet Policy.
 There is no time limit for usage.
 Please use discretion when using the library’s wireless network, as it is unsecured.
 Headphones must be used with wireless devices, and they are available for checkout at the Reference Desk or purchase at the Circulation Desk.
 Wireless printing is also available.

 To connect, search for a wireless network named “EG Public WiFi.”
 Once connected, open your internet browser (Internet Explorer, Safari, etc.) if it does not open automatically.
 Instead of seeing your usual homepage, you will be redirected to our wireless portal.
 Click to agree to our Wireless Network Access Policy, and you will be forwarded to your homepage.
 If you receive an error, try manually entering a page (such as uhls.org) directly into the browser’s address bar and press enter.
 This should prompt the wireless server to redirect you to our portal where you can agree to our wireless network policy and gain access.